naturalis/barcode-constrained-phylogeny/README.md

 ## How to run

-The pipeline is being implemented using snakemake, which is available within the conda environment that results from the installation.
+The pipeline is implemented using snakemake, which is available within the conda environment that results from the installation.
 Important before running the snakemake pipeline is to change in [config/config.yaml](config/config.yaml) the number of threads available on your computer.
 Which marker gene is used in the pipeline is also specified in the config.yaml (default